π

 restore_tls: false

 # Command to use instead of "mysqldump".
-This can be used
+But set any

-# "user_runtime_directory" option from the host into the
+# path in the "user_runtime_directory" option from the

-# container at the same location.
-Defaults to "mysqldump".
+# host into the container at the same location.
+Defaults

 mysql_dump_command: docker exec mysql_container mysqldump